shanbhag003/Streamlit-App/README.md

 **Code**
 There are 2 files attached.

-1) "linearregression": This app I have created for training and testing the model.
+1) "trainandtest": This app I have created for training and testing the model.
 2) "modelprediction": This app is used for making predictions on unseen data.

 **Tools used**